crops/toaster-container/README.md

   * **Windows/Mac**

-    If you followed the instructions for Windows or Mac at https://github.com/crops/docker-win-mac-docs/wiki, then a workdir isn't needed.
-Instead the volume created called *myvolume* will be used.
+    On Windows or Mac a workdir isn't needed.
+Instead the volume called *myvolume* will be used.

 * **Starting Toaster**
   * **Linux**